 Important is completed feature.
 The changes one proposes in a PR should correspond to one feature/bugfix/extension/etc. One can create PRs with changes relevant to different ideas, however reviewing such PRs becomes tedious and error prone.
 If possible, try to follow the one-PR-one-package/feature rule.

-Oftentimes, Travis will fail for reasons other than a problem with your PR.
+Oftentimes, CI will fail for reasons other than a problem with your PR.
 For example, apt-get, pip, or homebrew will fail to download one of the dependencies for the test suite, or a transient bug will cause the unit tests to timeout.
-If Travis fails, click the “Details” link and click on the test(s) that is failing.
+If any job fails, click the “Details” link and click on the test(s) that is failing.
 If it doesn’t look like it is failing for reasons related to your PR, you have two options.
-If you have write permissions for the Spack repository, you should see a “Restart job” button on the right-hand side.
+If you have write permissions for the Spack repository, you should see a “Restart workflow” button on the right-hand side.
 If not, you can close and reopen your PR to rerun all of the tests.
 If the same test keeps failing, there may be a problem with your PR.
-If you notice that every recent PR is failing with the same error message, it may be that Travis is down or one of Spack’s dependencies put out a new release that is causing problems.
+If you notice that every recent PR is failing with the same error message, it may be that an issue occurred with the CI infrastructure or one of Spack’s dependencies put out a new release that is causing problems.
 If this is the case, please file an issue.

 Unit tests ensure that core Spack features like fetching or spec resolution are working as expected.
 If your PR only adds new packages or modifies existing ones, there’s very little chance that your changes could cause the unit tests to fail.
 However, if you make changes to Spack’s core libraries, you should run the unit tests to make sure you didn’t break anything.